hidenori-wasa/_PEAR_BreakpointDebugging/README.md

 Notice
 ------

-"Pear-Package/nbproject/" directory is project directory of "NetBeans IDE 7.1.2 for Linux".
-You must change "test.src.dir" of "Pear-Package/nbproject/project.properties" file if you use on Windows.
-Example:

-    test.src.dir=C:\\xampp\\htdocs\\Pear-Package\\tests

-Also, "NetBeans IDE 7.4" cannot keep switchback in format of "if" statement at December, 2013.
-Example:

-    if ($a
-        && $b           // Cannot keep switchback of this line.
-        && ($c || $d)   // Cannot keep switchback of this line.
-        || ($e && $f)   // Cannot keep switchback of this line.
-    ) {
-        return;
-    }

-However, "NetBeans IDE 7.4" supports "PHP5.4" and "HTML5".

-I have been developing yet.
+* I have been developing yet.
-Also, I have been coding the unit tests.
+* Also, I have been testing with "BreakpointDebugging_PHPUnit".